nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 - The compulsory parameters are: name (`n`), phone number (`p`), email (`e`), address (`a`), gender (`g`), date of birth(`d`).
 - Date format accepted is: `dd/mm/yyyy`.
-- Date cannot be after the current date.
+- Date of birth cannot be after the current date.
 - The genders accepted by the contact list are: `M`/`m`/`Male`/`male` for male, `F`/`f`/`Female`/`female` for female.

 Examples: